 Christian Ray | M.Eng MAE

-is a Cornell Master’s of Engineering student in Mechanical and Aerospace Engineering and holds a B.S. in Mechanical Engineering from the University of Dayton.
+is a Cornell Master’s of Engineering student in Mechanical and Aerospace Engineering.
+He holds a B.S. in Mechanical Engineering from the University of Dayton.
 Christian enjoys making gizmos and has helped develop laparoscopic surgical equipment, automated urban farming kits, and additively manufactured scoliosis braces.
 Currently, Christian is developing a novel gripper end effector for the home+ team.
-In his spare time, he enjoys shredding electric guitar as well as shredding ski slopes. .
+In his spare time, he enjoys shredding electric guitar as well as shredding ski slopes.

 Kaustav Das| MA DEA